Indian Valley Road

 Not every year is a good wildflower year.
-The lack of rain during the winter of 2013-14 seems to have been a hindrance to a good bloom.
+The lack of rain will be a real hindrance to a good bloom.

 One of the best displays of wildflowers I’ve seen in quite a while was on a drive through Indian Valley, and I didn’t have a camera.

 Various colors of flowers flowed down a hillside and covered several acres.
 Stunning sight.
 Perhaps when you visit you’ll see a grand display like that…